bcoin-org/bcoin-org.github.io/api-docs-slate/source/includes/_wallet_events.md

 Emitted when a transaction is received by the wallet account's current receive address, causing the wallet to derive a new receive address.

-Returns an array of WalletKey objects with new address details.
+Returns an array of [KeyRing](https://github.com/bcoin-org/bcoin/blob/master/lib/primitives/keyring.js) objects with new address details.